Scalar extension Hopf algebroids: Brzezi nski--Militaru scalar extension antipode

 To prove (\ref{14}), first we prove the auxiliary statement

-i.e.\ that the elements in $\tau(A\sharp 1)$ commute with the elements in $A\sharp 1$.
+that is, that the elements in $\tau(A\sharp 1)$ commute with the elements in $A\sharp 1$.
 We actually use the fact that, in the left bialgebroid $A\sharp H$, elements of the image of the target map $\beta$ commute with elements of the image of the source map $\alpha$, which follows from the braided commutativity (\ref{eq:bc}),

 We have

 By this, auxiliary statement (\ref{aux}) is proven.
 Now the statement (\ref{14}) follows easily since

 and